braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/beta-preview.md

 * Android SDK - v8.0.0+ [Changelog]({{site.baseurl}}/developer_guide/platform_integration_guides/android/changelog/#800)

 {% alert warning %}
-Because this new message type has SDK version depdendencies, be sure to use the new option when enough of your user base has upgraded.
-Users on older SDK versions will not be served the message.
+Because this message type can only be received by certain newer SDK versions, users that are on unsupported SDK versions will not receive the message.

-Did you know you can create segments to target greater-than or less-than certain app versions?
+Consider adopting this new message type once a significant portion of your user base is reachable, or create a new campaign that only targets supported SDK versions using our new greater-than or less-than app version targeting filter.
 [Learn More]({{ site.baseurl }}/user_guide/engagement_tools/campaigns/ideas_and_strategies/new_features/#filtering-by-most-recent-app-versions)
 {% endalert %}

 ### New Message Type {#new-message-type}